Current to the best of our knowledge on August 18th, 2020

 Do you personally feel safe in the Netherlands at this moment?

 We do.
-New infections right now are very low.
-And the daily death number is in the single digits.
-Most people are starting to lose a sense of urgency and become more relaxed.
+New infections are relatively very low.
+And the weekly death numbers are in the single digits.
+On a population of 17 million.
+However, most people are starting to lose a sense of urgency and become more relaxed.
 Time will tell if that was smart.
 Personally we feel people are getting impatient too soon, and it might be a perfect breeding ground for a 2nd wave of infections.
 Hopefully we're wrong.
 We personally still avoid travelling and contact to other humans as much as we can.
-We feel safer here than elsewhere because we have a decisive government that took action early, which helped and helps.
+We feel safer here than elsewhere because we have a decisive government that took action early, which helped.

 Also we have a good social system, taking care of people when income or revenue dries up.
 Our health care system is one of the best in the world and is accessible for all, which gives some sense of relieve.
 I feel we're in a much better place than many other countries around the world.